insomnia-lab/libreant/doc/source/architecture.rst

 1. Install Libreant.
 Follow the instructions on :ref:`dev-installation`.

-2. Launch Libreant setting the ``LIBREANT_AGHERANT_DESCRIPTIONS`` environment variable.
+2. Launch Libreant setting the ``AGHERANT_DESCRIPTIONS`` configuration parameters.
-   Its value should be a list of URLs encoded in JSON.
+   Its value should be a list of URLs.
 Each URL represents the Opensearch description.
 For Libreant it's located in ``/description.xml``, so a typical URL looks like::